Jean-MarcHarvengt/MCUME/README.md

 - see pinout.txt file in the project

 # I2C keyboard (best to have)
-- see pinout.txt file in i2ckeyboard sub-directory
+- see i2ckeyboard sub-directory
 - the I2C keyboard is using a separate atmega328p MCU handling the keys matrix
+- with 10x4 or 10x5 keys

 # Installation
 - Format the SD card as FAT32